sgillen/walker_sim/README.md

 -------------------
 * cg_walker - contains code to simulate a planar compass gait walker

-* cg_toros_walker - contains code to simulate a three link walker (compass gait with torso)
+* cg_torso_walker - contains code to simulate a three link walker (compass gait with torso)

 * common - bits of code all the walkers need